jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 ### 49 Proceedings before Tribunal
 (1) The Tribunal may regulate its procedures as it thinks fit.
-(2) Subsection (1) is subject to this Act and any regulations made under this Act.
+(2) Subsection (1) is subject to this Act, any regulations made under this Act, and any practice notes issued under clause 12 of the Schedule.
 (3) Matters or complaints must be heard on the papers.
 (4) Despite subsection (3), the Tribunal may, if it thinks fit in its absolute discretion,— (a) request further information from any person in relation to a complaint or matter: